 To move to the root directory of the file system, select Computer in the menu (1).
 Select Home to move to the user's home directory.
-Further, you can select a project to move to an open project or Projects to move to the directory specified in the Projects directory field in Tools > Options > Build & Run > General.
+Further, you can select a project to move to an open project or Projects to move to the directory specified in the Projects directory field in Edit > Preferences > Build & Run > General.

-The file that is currently active in the editor determines which folder is displayed in the File System view:
+The file that is currently active in the editor determines which folder to display in the File System view:

 - Projects if the file is located in a subdirectory of the Projects directory